sourcegraph/sourcegraph-public-snapshot/README.dev.md

 generate`.
 Code generation is used for a variety of tasks:

 * generating code for mocking interfaces
-* hackily updating protobuf-generated code to make its JSON representation CamelCase not `snake_case` (this is a tech debt TODO to obviate)
 * generate wrappers for interfaces (e.g., `./server/internal/middleware/*` packages)
 * pack app templates and assets into binaries